PART 731—CONTRACT COST PRINCIPLES AND PROCEDURES

 (m) Fringe benefits.
 USAID's policies on certain fringe benefits related to overseas service, including but not limited to leave, holidays, differentials and allowances, etc. are set forth in the appropriate contract clauses in (48 CFR) AIDAR subpart 752.70.

-(c) Costs associated with a conference that meets the criteria above, incurred without USAID prior written approval, are unallowable.
+(c) Allowability of cost.
+Costs associated with a conference that meets the criteria above, incurred without USAID prior written approval, are unallowable.

-(d) Contracting officers must insert the clause at 752.231-72 in all USAID-funded solicitations and contracts anticipated to include a requirement for a USAID-funded conference.
-See (48 CFR) AIDAR 752.231-72 for the definition of a conference and specific requirements and procedures.
+(d) Solicitation provision and contract clause.
+Contracting officers must insert the clause at 752.231–72 in all USAID-funded solicitations and contracts anticipated to include a requirement for a USAID-funded conference.

 731.205-46 Travel costs.